 Every second we’re given has been predetermined by God.
 Every breath we take is a gift.
 As we go about our busy lives, we often forget about the brevity of life – how short our time here on earth really is.

 Moses must have given that some deep thought as he prayed this prayer:

 Teach us to number our days, that we may gain a heart of wisdom.
 Psalm 90:12

 Without giving our limited time on earth much thought, we can easily get swept up in the insignificant things of life that have no eternal value.
 And we end up wasting time.
 Lots of time.
-Watching hours and hours of television, scrolling endlessly through social media, and shopping for bigger, better, and more stuff that we don’t need are a few of the typical ways we waste our precious time.
+Watching hours and hours of television, scrolling endlessly through social media, and shopping for more stuff that we don’t need are a few of the typical ways we waste our precious time.